-SHRIMATI INDIRA GANDH1: As I said, when prices were sky-rocketing then, I herd no voice of criticism from the other side.
-Only towards the end when the Janata Party was cracking did some people pick up the courage to speak and of course when the Party broke, they loudly spoke one against the other.
-But before that nobody mentioned these matters, although prices had started increasing soon after they came to power.
+SHRIMATI INDIRA GANDHI: As I said when prices were sky-rocketing then.
+I herd no voice of criticism from the other side.
+Only towards the end when the Janata Party was cracking did some people pick up the courage to speak and of course when the Party broke, they loudly spoke against the other.
+But before nobody mentioned these matters, though prices had started increasing soon after they came to power.